pglammers/pinkscape/README.md

 `pinkscape` is a lightweight python package.
 Its objective is to turn python simulations into figures that are editable with `inkscape`.
 The output format is `svg`.
-For example, `pinkscape` can export a simulation of the Ising model to `svg`, and then add anotations in `inkscape`.
-After anotation, `pinkscape` can overwrite the `svg` layer containing the simulation, while preserving the anotations that we applied to another layer.
+For example, `pinkscape` can export a simulation of the Ising model to `svg`, and you can then add anotations in `inkscape`.
+After anotation, `pinkscape` can overwrite the `svg` layer containing the simulation, while preserving the anotations that were applied to another layer.

 ## Dependencies
 `pinkscape` depends on the following three packages: